Stoozy/SML/README.md

 Welcome to stoozys minecraft launcher!

 ## About

 This is a CLI program that allows you to install and launch curseforge modpacks.
-Currently it only supports forge only but soon it will have fabric and vanilla support.
+Currently, it supports only vanilla and forge instances.
+Fabric will be supported soon.

 ## Motivation

 I am working on this project purely for the learning experience, there are working minecraft modded launchers out there already, such as MultiMC.
 However, this project should benefit those who don't want a fully featured GUI program and would rather do things in a shell.

 ## Installation

+There are some plans to add it to some popular package managers, but this should do for now.

 Windows:
  - Go to releases